mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 leaders and warriors; females are businesspersons, scientists and technicians.
-The divide is so ingrained that some Aslan males are unable to understand the concept of money (or so they claim) and will address a female human soldier as male (fighting is a ‘male’ preserve) or a male scientist as a female (since the individual is in a ‘female’ role).
+The divide is so ingrained that some Aslan males are unable to understand the concept of money (or so they claim) and will address a female human soldier as male (fighting is a 'male' preserve) or a male scientist as a female (since the individual is in a 'female' role).

 Aslan culture holds that only the first son inherits, so landless second sons ( _Ihatei_ ) often go adventuring in search of land and glory.
 This